sjsrey/gisci16/proposal.md

 **Sergio J. Rey**  School of Geographical Sciences and Urban Planning, Arizona State University

-**Daniel Arribas-Bel** Department of Geography and Planning, University of Liverpool
+**Dani Arribas-Bel** Department of Geography and Planning, University of Liverpool